korchard/jquery-salary-calculator/README.md

 ## Usage
 How does someone use this application?
 Tell a user story here.

-1. Information is inserted into the input boxes - all fields must be filled in order to add the employee to the database.
+1. Information is inserted into the input boxes - all fields must be filled in order to add the employee to the list.
-2. Press enter or click the 'submit' button to add the employee to the table.
+2. Press enter or click the 'submit' button to add the employee to the list of employees.
-3. To remove an employee from the database, click the remove button in the row associated with that employee.
+3. To remove an employee from the list, click the remove button in the row associated with that employee, their data is removed from the table, but saved globally, which could later be sourced.

 ## Built With